Hot Seat (talk show): Overview

 At the height of its popularity in the mid- and late-1980s, fans of the show would wait for several hours to get a choice spot among the studio's 80 audience seats, where they waved U.S. flags and chanted, "Wal-ly!
 Wal-ly!" on cue.
 This ever increasing circus atmosphere became an integral part of the show's appeal; for instance, when Wally yelled "9-9-9", the fans in the studio would holler back "FIVE THOUSAND!" (a reference to the show's ticket line, 714-999-5000).
 Fans would often cheer Wally on and boo his guests, as if they were at a sporting event.
+Wally also hosted a afternoon live television call in show, where he would read a prepared daily commentary, and then take live phone calls on the air.
+The overwhelming majority of these calls were prank phone calls.

 David Kennedy was the co-host for Hot Seat, seated to George's right from 1983 to 1989.
 Kennedy's persona was extremely mild-mannered, the polar opposite of George's, effectively acting as a straight man.
 In fact, Kennedy would often sit calmly and nearly mute throughout an entire show while histrionics took place all around him.
 Succeeding Kennedy was Bill Bancroft, a portly mustached man who wore glasses, and a security guard at Patrol One in Orange County.
 Bancroft was proud of the fact he held a bachelor's degree in history, and he told guest Dawna Kaufman not to 'tempt him' into having sex with him.
 Like Kennedy, however, Bancroft's role was mostly to introduce the guest; i.e. victim.
 Bancroft served as co-host from 1989 to 1990.
 Kennedy made one return appearance in 1992, and Bancroft returned during Hot Seat Highlights (which aired Monday-Friday at Midnight) in 2001.

 George called his delivery "combat TV," a phrase he used in his autobiography published in 1999.
 Johnny Carson, referring to the show's choreographed hysteria, once called George the William F. Buckley of the cockfighting set.
 But George drew most of his ideas and interviewing style from 1960s radio and TV host Joe Pyne.